 In recent years, the percentage of care given at ERs has grown significantly, with a new study revealing a nearly 44 percent increase in visits over a 14-year period.

 "I was stunned by the results.
 This really helps us better understand health care in this country," Dr. David Marcozzi, an associate professor in the UMSOM Department of Emergency Medicine, and co-director of the UMSOM Program in Health Disparities and Population Health, said in a press release.
 "This research underscores the fact that emergency departments are critical to our nation's healthcare delivery system.
 Patients seek care in emergency departments for many reasons.
 The data might suggest that emergency care provides the type of care that individuals actually want or need, 24 hours a day."

-The study, published today in the International Journal of Health Services, analyzed data from several national healthcare databases covering all 50 states and Washington, D.C., between 1996 and 2010.
+The study, published today in the International Journal of Health Services, analyzed data from the National Hospital Ambulatory Medical Care Survey and National Hospital Discharge Survey databases collected between 1996 and 2010.

 Researchers found there were nearly 130 million emergency room visits in 2010, compared to nearly 101 million outpatient visits and 39 million inpatient visits.
 Inpatient and outpatient visits are generally planned ahead of time, while emergency room visits are mostly unexpected.